-There are I suppose many more elements we can use to better our composition, but I think I have just about covered the main ones, so I hope that you will be able to make good use of them.
+There are, I suppose, many more elements we can use to better our composition, but the ones I have covered are in my opinion the main ones, so I hope that you will be able to make good use of them.

 Take this link to part 7